Holidays should be easy. They are all about relaxation, especially here in Devon where we are used to living life at a slow and laid-back pace.

 Where else can you experience such majestic scenery?
 Dartmoor National Park is the largest open space in in the south.
 It has been the backdrop for many TV shows and films including the BBC's Sherlock Holmes adventure, Hound of the Baskervilles and Steven Spielberg's War Horse.
 Dartmoor is an exceptional landscape.

 Take advantage of your time in Devon with a walking tour on Dartmoor.
 Learn about the national park's intriguing history and discover insights about the area from a local.
 You could also meet some of the famous ponies that wander the moors.
-Your guide, Inga, who’s based in Ashburton, can tell you all the secrets of this remarkable region.

 2. Or go running off-road over the moors